irSilviana/ea-johndeerepayment/README.md

 ## Features

-- Adds a new payment method to WooCommerce
+- **Custom Payment Gateway**: Adds a new payment gateway that can be enabled from the WooCommerce settings.

-- Allows customers to pay with their John Deere account
+- **Account Details Input**: Allows customers to enter their John Deere account number and other details during checkout.

-- Admin can pre-select the order status (Pending payment, Processing, On hold, Completed)
+- **Validation**: Validates the account number input during checkout, registration and edit user account detail

+- **Email Instructions**: Adds instructions for the John Deere payment method to the order confirmation email.

+- **Order View Details**: Displays the John Deere account details on the order view page in the account section of your site.

 ## Installation